CG-CNN: Self-Supervised Feature Extraction Through Contextual Guidance and Transfer Learning: Experimental Results

 \subsection{Demonstration on Natural Images}

-To demonstrate the feasibility of CG-CNN developing pluripotent features using a limited number of images without any class-labels, we used images from the Caltech-101 dataset \cite{caltech}.
-We used images from a single (face) class to emphasize that the proposed algorithm does not use any external supervision for tuning to its discriminatory features.
-Thus, our dataset had 435 color images, with sizes varying around $400\times600$ pixels (see Fig. \ref{fig:figure3} for two representative examples).
-We used half of these images to train CG-CNN and develop its features and the other half to evaluate pluripotency of these features.
+To demonstrate the feasibility of CG-CNN in developing pluripotent features using a limited number of images without any class-labels, we employed images from the Caltech-101 dataset \cite{bansal2023transfer}.
+Specifically, we utilized images from the face class to emphasize that the proposed algorithm operates without external supervision (having different classes such as human faces versus animals etc) for feature discrimination.
+This dataset comprised 435 color images with sizes around $400\times600$ pixels.
+We used half of these images to train CG-CNN and develop its features, and the other half to evaluate the pluripotency of these features.
+Adapting the description given in Figure~\ref{fig:figure1}, we applied the CG-CNN self-training by extracting smaller patches (e.g., 19×19 pixels) from these images as seeds and then creating a group from each sees by extracting nearby patches (shifting) and applying data augmentation techniques such as color-jitter and RGB-to-grayscale transformations.
+Each group was distinctively represented by a different class label, developed without relying on external supervision.
+The classes generated vary with each EM iteration, gradually enhancing the model's ability to find discriminatory features.
 Since our CG-CNN algorithm can be used with any CNN architecture, we applied it to AlexNet, ResNet, and GoogLeNet architectures.
 In its first convolutional block, AlexNet performs Conv+ReLU+MaxPool.
 This first block has $d = 64$ features, with a kernel size of $11\times11$ (i.e., $w = 11$) and a stride $s = 4$ pixels.
 ResNet performs Conv+BatchNorm+ReLU+MaxPool in its first block, with $d = 64$ features, kernel size of $7\times7$, and stride $s = 2$ pixels.
 GoogLeNet in its first block also has $d = 64$ features, $7\times7$ kernels, and stride $s = 2$.
 However, GoogLeNet performs Conv+BatchNorm+MaxPool.
 All three architectures use MaxPool with a kernel size of $3\times3$ and a stride $s = 2$.
 Therefore, the viewing window of a MaxPool unit is 19 pixels for AlexNet and 11 pixels for ResNet and GoogLeNet.
 (Note that although we could enrich these architectures by adding drop-out and/or local response normalization to adjust lateral inhibition, we chose not to do such optimizations in order to show that pluripotent features can develop solely under contextual guidance.)